 The beach is a part of the Pigeon Point Heritage Park; therefore, expect to pay a daily admission charge of $20TT (about $3 USD) per person.
 The entry fee will give you access to the lifeguard-protected beach with bars, restaurants, bathrooms, and the other amenities.

-Pigeon point with the famous thatched roof jetty and the sparkling aquamarine water is somewhere every traveler in Tobago should visit.
+Pigeon point with the famous thatched roof jetty and also the sparkling aquamarine water is somewhere every traveller in Tobago should visit.

 Unsurprisingly, many holidaymakers head to Pigeon Point, and for that reason, the beach can get crowded in high season.
 The most famous beach in Tobago is located on the southwestern tip of the island, surrounded by a gorgeous lagoon and bordered by a coral reef.
 With its scenic views and relatively flat turquoise waters, it is easy to see why Pigeon Point is one of the best beaches in Tobago.
 A magical place like this can be easily accessible from the capital of Scarborough, making it an unforgettable day trip for those arriving on a cruise ship.
 Pigeon Point is also situated only a few minutes driving from the airport.

-Although Pigeon Point`s beach is everything you need for a relaxing day, don`t forget to explore nearby Buccoo Reef.
-Take a glass-bottom boat to the island`s largest reef departing regularly from the Pigeon Point Jetty or Store Bay.
-A protected marine park located offshore of Pigeon Point is one of the most popular tourist attractions in Tobago.
-The more adventurous travelers can get personal with reef marine life in the warm Caribbean waters.
+Although Pigeon Point’s beach is everything you need for a relaxing day, don’t forget to explore nearby Buccoo Reef.
+Take a glass-bottom boat to the island’s largest reef departing regularly from the Pigeon Point Jetty or Store Bay.
+A protected marine park located offshore of Pigeon Point is certainly one of the most popular tourist attractions in Tobago.
+The more adventurous travellers can get personal with reef marine life in the warm Caribbean waters.
 It is well worth booking a tour.

 GOOD TO KNOW:

-TIP: Make sure you keep an eye out for the local marine life too.
-If you are lucky, you can spot stingrays.
+Make sure you keep an eye out for the local marine life too.
+If you are lucky, you can also spot stingrays.

 Bioluminescence in Bon Accord Lagoon